+The success of the fast-track mediation program continues to contribute significantly to speedy resolution of Medicaid Services appeals, while yielding considerable cost savings to the Medicaid program.
 The fast-track mediation program continues to be well received by recipients, care providers, and agency personnel.
 The program is valued by parties for its expediency and the ability of parties on both sides to come together in an informal and transparent setting.

-A contract mediator, under the supervision of the tax-qualified ALJ who helped create the program, conducts these one-hour mediation sessions.
+The program's one-hour mediation sessions are conducted by a contract mediator under OAH supervision.
 While not all Medicaid Services appeals are amenable to resolution through a fast-track mediation and some ultimately must be resolved through the hearing process, the availability of the mediation program enables speedy resolution of many cases without ALJ involvement.
-The success of the mediation program has been part of the reason that OAH has been able to operate in 2019 with fewer than 11 ALJs.

 The program has resulted in a notable reduction in OAH's billings to the Department of Health and Social Services (DHSS), as well as providing additional program savings for DHSS because disputed services are resolved more quickly.